 Larks In The Park – summer festivals held in Sefton Park.
 Began in 1979 and organised by Derek Murray, Terry Canning and Selwyn Hyams.
 Garry Gannicliffe says, ‘They did “guerilla” gigs, playing on the level with a generator in a van for the PA setups in Princes Park on 4 consecutive Sundays.
 It wasn’t quite right so they decided to get more people involved (Terry dropped out) which is when Martin Cooper and I were asked to help.
 Ann Borthwick was there in those days too but as she worked for Derek it was only in a clerical capacity.
 In 1981 Derek all but dropped out and Ann & I became the main artiste liaison people with the others doing more behind-the-scenes admin stuff.
 Derek was the BBC liaison guy too but by 1982 he was really just a figurehead.’
 Just about every band on these pages from that era played there and attendances reached up to 20,000 when the weather was good.
 The events were free, with fundraising gigs and bucket collectors collecting for the cause, and all the bands were local.
 Ran until 1985. (history)

-La’s, The – band (1984-91) feat; Chris Sharrock (drms) (ex Cherry Boys, Icicle Works, later Dave Stewart, World Party, Lightning Seeds), Lee Mavers (voc,gtr), Mike Badger (gtr,voc) (later Onset), John Power (bass) (later Cast).
+The La’s – band (1984-91) feat; Chris Sharrock (drms) (ex Cherry Boys, Icicle Works, later Dave Stewart, World Party, Lightning Seeds), Lee Mavers (voc,gtr), Mike Badger (gtr,voc) (later Onset), John Power (bass) (later Cast).
 Signed to Go Discs & the well known There She Goes took an age to make the charts.
 Many line up changes after 1986 incl Paul Hemmings (gtr) (later of Onset, Lightning Seeds), Ian Templeton (drms) (ex Streetband).
 More…

 Last Chance For A Slow Dance – orig name for Chance, used between Oct82-Jun84.
 Played Everyman, Bierkeller, Warehouse, going thru many drummers!
 Bought a drum machine and changed their name.
 See Chance entry.